 Consumerism is practically the enemy of positive environmental change, with everyone needing to cut-back and live more frugally instead of constantly buying the latest gadget.

-Whilst the high initial cost of many smart devices (as explored earlier) is a barrier to buying loads of smart home products, when Black Friday comes along and you can get an Echo Dot for $19 or a Ring Doorbell 2 + Echo Show 5 for just $139, there’ll be a spending splurge which results in ever-more manufacturing of smart devices.
+Whilst the high initial cost of many smart home technology (as explored earlier) is a barrier to buying loads of smart home products, when Black Friday comes along and you can get an Echo Dot for $19 or a Ring Doorbell 2 + Echo Show 5 for just $139, there’ll be a spending splurge which results in ever-more manufacturing of smart home devices.

 Rare earth metals are required within some of the electrical components within many smart home devices (especially those with batteries), along with lots of plastic.
 The mining of the required raw materials is not good for the environment, nor is assembling all these components into the latest smart gadget and shipping it to your local Amazon distribution centre.